pydio/pydio-doc-howto/cells_acl_examples.md

 This chapter presents some real-life use cases of the ACL feature.
-At the bottom of the page, you can find a more exhaustive glossary.
+At the bottom of the page, you can find a more complete glossary.

 For a deeper understanding on how Security Policy work you might also refer [to the corresponding section of our administration guide](en/docs/cells/v2/security-policies).